-On December 7, 2017, the Basel Committee on Banking Supervision (the "BCBS") published revised standards for measuring credit and operational risk, constraints on the use of internal model approaches and the possible implementation of a broad REA floor based on the standardized approaches for measuring credit, market and operational risk ("Basel IV").
-The political process to implement the revised standards in the EU has only recently been initiated, therefore, the outcome is subject to substantial uncertainty.
-The Group expects the EU Commission to present a legislative proposal in the second half of 2020 and it is still too early to assess the potential impact in detail.
-However, the Group expects the EU implementation to imply increased REA for the Group.
+On December 7, 2017, the Basel Committee on Banking Supervision (the "BCBS") published revised standards for, inter alia, measuring credit and operational risk, constraints on the use of internal model approaches and the possible implementation of a broad REA floor based on the standardized approaches for measuring credit, market and operational risk ("Basel IV").
+Due to the COVID-19 pandemic, the BCBS delayed the implementation of the finalized Basel III Framework from 2022 to 2023.
+The political process to implement the finalized Basel III Framework and the BCBS' minimum capital requirements for market risk, in the EU, is ongoing; therefore, the outcome is subject to substantial uncertainty.
+The EU Commission is expected to publish a legislative proposal in the second half of 2021.
+It is too early to assess the potential impact in detail; however, the Group expects the EU implementation to imply an increased REA for the Group.